fwelland/Schlepp/README.md

 Schlepp
 =======

-POC Using EE and some JDK 7 Facets to provide a file chauffeur
+POC using EE and some JDK 7 Facets to provide a simple agent that monitors for new files in directories.